stardust5555/100-days-code/log.md

 **Thoughts:** Today was nice and manageable.
 I was worried that it was going to be intense, but it a good day.

+### Day 29: May 24, 2022
+**Today's Progress:** More SQL.
+Learnt about DELETE, ORDER BY and practise my WHERE statments.
+Used SQLBolt and https://pgexercises.com/questions/joins/self.html.

+**Thoughts:** Today was a goo day again.
+I think I should keep practising pgexercises because it taught me a lot of new stuff today.